Cybersecurity News: FCC China ban, Windows servers freeze, WhatsApp data leak

 WhatsApp data leak: 500 million user records for sale

-On November 16, an actor posted an ad on a well-known hacking community forum, claiming they were selling a 2022 database of 487 million WhatsApp user mobile numbers.
-The dataset allegedly contains WhatsApp user data from 84 countries.
-Threat actor claims there are over 32 million US user records included.
-The dataset also allegedly has tens of millions of numbers from customers in Egypt, Italy, Saudi Arabia, France, Turkey, Russia and the UK.
-The seller did not specify how they obtained the database, suggesting they “used their strategy” to collect the data.
+On November 16, an individual advertised in a hacking community forum that they had a 2022 database of 487 million WhatsApp user mobile numbers available for sale, from 84 countries, including 32 million US user records, and tens of millions of numbers from customers in Egypt, Italy, Saudi Arabia, France, Turkey, Russia and the UK.
+The seller was not clear on how the database was obtained, suggesting they “used their strategy” to collect the data.
 WhatsApp parent company, Meta has not commented on this story, but industry experts suggest that this collection of numbers could have been achieved from scraping, and not hacking.

 Ransomware gang targets Belgian municipality, hits police instead